ElecMktEU/ElectricityMarketsEU.jl/README.md

 The package is currently under development and is not yet ready for use.
 The following features are planned for the first release:

-- [ ] A simple order book implementation that allows for the creation of orders and the execution of trades.
+- [ ] A simple order book implementation that allows for the creation of orders for the execution of trades.
-- [ ] A simple market clearing algorithm that allows for the clearing of the order book.
+- [ ] A simple market simulation that allows for the clearing of the order book.
-- [ ] A simple market simulation that allows for the simulation of the market clearing algorithm.
-- [ ] A simple market visualization that allows for the visualization of the market clearing algorithm.
+- [ ] A simple market visualization that allows for the visualization of the market clearing outcome.
-- [ ] A simple market analysis that allows for the analysis of the market clearing algorithm.
+- [ ] A simple market analysis that produces a report describing the market clearing outcome.
-- [ ] A simple market report that allows for the reporting of the market clearing algorithm.
 - [ ] Facilities to test different market scenarios and incentives for market participants and to compare the results with the real market data.